-Colin Cannon is a renowned guitarist, composer and educator widely embraced by fans of modern jazz, the jam band scene and the "new music" world.
-Cannon's music has been described as seamlessly blending genres from jazz-rock to the avant-garde and, more recently, as blurring the lines between modern jazz and contemporary classical music.
-All About Jazz Magzine wrote of Cannon's most recent album, "the music deserves not to be categorized."
+Colin Cannon is a renowned guitarist, composer and educator widely embraced by fans of modern jazz, progressive rock and "new music."
+Colin Cannon's music has been described as seamlessly blending genres from jazz-rock to the avant-garde and, more recently, as blurring the lines between modern jazz and contemporary classical music.
+All About Jazz Magzine wrote of Colin Cannon's most recent album, "the music deserves not to be categorized."

-Cannon is based in New York City where he is a regular performer in some of the world's most famous jazz venues including the Blue Note and the 55 Bar, where he has shared bills with Ron Carter, Larry Carlton and Christian Scott to name a few.
+Colin Cannon is based in New York City and is a performer in some of the world's most famous jazz venues including the Blue Note and the 55 Bar, where he has shared bills with Ron Carter, Larry Carlton and Christian Scott to name a few.
+In addition to performing, writing and recording, Colin Cannon is one of the most sought after private guitar, theory and composition instructors in New York City.

 Intermission premiered at the Blue Note in March of 2016 and has since been met with critical acclaim world wide.